weihsiu/tlp/presentation/jcconf2020.md

 ---
 # Match types
-- The foundation type-level programming construct
+- The foundation type-level programming construct of Scala 3
 - Acts like "function" with types as "arguments" and returning different types as result
 ```scala
 // from dotty doc